 And then there are the benefits that come from earning an accelerated degree.
 Now, it’s important to note that with an accelerated degree, you’ll be doing just as much coursework as you would do with a regular degree.
 You’ll just finish that coursework in a shorter amount of time.
-This gives you an increased course load, so if you’re looking for a fast legal studies degree, make sure you keep that in mind.
+This gives you an increased course load, so if you’re planning on enrollment in a fast legal studies degree, make sure you keep that in mind.

 Methodology: Ranking the Best Accelerated Legal Studies Degree

 The editors at Bachelor’s Degree Center have researched accredited, legitimate colleges and universities offering students a faster track to a legal studies degree.
+Accreditation is a requirement for features.
 We rank programs according to student satisfaction, graduate salary, and cost, using data from IPEDS and Niche.

 1. Purdue University Global